cassidoo/course-info/guides/course-setup.md

    Just navigate to your repository and check that your latest commits are on GitHub.

-6. The go and eat some cinnamon rolls; you've finished the homework assignment.
+6. Then go and eat some cinnamon rolls; you've finished the homework assignment.

 ## Word of Caution